How the Program Works

 - "Tell me what you know (or what you have heard) about graduate school."

-- If you are interested in engaging a student beyond a conversation (e.g., paper discussions, mentoring through a research project related to your thesis or dissertation), communicate your interest and availability to the student as soon as possible.
-If you are not interested, consider introducing the undergraduate to others who may be able to support his or her interests.
+- If you are interested in engaging a student beyond a conversation (e.g., paper discussions, mentoring through a research project related to your thesis or dissertation), communicate your interest and availability to the student as early as possible.
+If you are not interested, consider introducing the undergraduate to others who may be able to support their quest for a research experience.

-- At the end of the semester, you will receive a survey asking how many students you met, how things went, and whether or not you will participate the following semester.
-We ask that you complete this survey so that we can track the number of students served and identify graduate students for outstanding service.
+- At the end of the semester, we will ask how many students you met, how things went, and whether you will participate the following semester.